Cathy Ongking/Elfe Cabanas, Herbs-info

 Either way though, most herbs for thyroid are not like pharmaceutical medications that attempt to replace thyroid hormones, decrease hormone production or the size of the thyroid gland.
 Instead, they are regarded as being able to provide the appropriate thyroid support – acting preventatively and facilitating the healing process.
 Although some clinical studies do not find evidence of traditional herbal medicine being able to totally treat thyroid conditions, herbs are however thought by some to contribute to lower relapse rates, less adverse effects, relief of symptoms and improvement of thyroid antibody conditions and thyroid functioning.
 Here are 10 herbs thought beneficial for the thyroid:

-Some herbs improve overall thyroid conditions, some can only benefit hyperthyroidism but… Click To Tweet
+Some herbs improve overall thyroid conditions, some can only benefit hyperthyroidism but conversely may be detrimental to its extreme counterpart, hypothyroidism Click To Tweet

 10 Herbal Remedies for Thyroid Health